-We define trust as the level to which you are willing to accept the potential negative consequences of giving control over something you have to another person, expecting them to minimize those negative consequences.
+Trust is the level to which you are willing to accept the potential negative consequences of giving control over something you have to another person, expecting them to minimize those negative consequences.

 It's not a question of whether you trust or not.
 The question is how much do you trust.

 It's also a question of what do you trust someone with.

 Trust occurs only between two people, and is relative to one another.
 The trust in a larger group is a function of it.